GiuliaAI/Elevenlabs-TTS-Streaming-UnityEngine/README.md

 - **Do not commit your `config.json` file to version control.** This file should be kept out of Git and other version control systems to ensure your API keys and server configurations remain secure.
 - The `.gitignore` file should already be configured to ignore `config.json`.

-## Example Usage

-When you run the project, the `ApiKeyLoader` script will automatically read the API key, Voice ID, and other configuration details from the `config.json` file and use them for the Elevenlabs integration and WebSocket server connection.

 ---